ar-visions/gltf/README.md

 int main(int argc, cstr argv[]) {
     A_start();

-    path gltf = path("models/orbiter.gltf");
+    path gltf = path("models/flower8888.gltf");
     Model orbiter = read(gltf, typeid(Model));
 }
 ```
-this loads `orbiter.gltf` into a fully resolved `Model` class with access to nodes, skins, meshes, materials, etc.
+this loads `flower8888.gltf` into a fully resolved `Model` class with access to nodes, skins, meshes, materials, etc.

 for more information, check out orbiter & trinity's use of this object; there we use a Vulkan subsystem to render this model.